Comparisons

 How do relay architectures compare?

-Three broad approaches to relay design exist in the P2P networking space: self-hosted relays where you control the infrastructure, vendor-operated relays where the service provider runs them, and hybrid approaches that blend elements of both.
+Three broad approaches to relay design exist in the P2P networking space: self-hosted relays where you control the infrastructure, vendor-operated relays where the service provider runs them, and persistent relay services that maintain always-on connections.

 Hole-punching success (when no relay is needed)